Duration: 3 days

 The world of Molecular Mixology is intimidating, this workshop teaches you that it's not as difficult as many people say.
 You will learn how to make mouthwatering foams to top high end cocktails, and how to use mists to change and improve the flavour of cocktails.
 You will learn to Flambe glassware and Brulee cocktails to give your guests an unparalleled experience that they simply wonâ€™t find anywhere else.
 With these techniques mastered, you'll learn to "Fatwash" spirits to make infusions like "Bacon Infused Vodka" and use core infusion techniques to flavour your own spirits and make custom cocktail ingredients that will set you apart from every other bartender serving today!

 Whiskey can be intimidating at the best of times, but this workshop will prepare you to speak about whiskies from different regions of the world, and understand why some work well in cocktail applications and others are best enjoyed on their own.
-In this mastery workshop, you will discover blended whiskies from Ireland, Scotland, Canada, and America.
+In this mastery workshop, you will discover blended whiskies from Ireland, Scotland, Japan, India, Canada, and America.
 Once you have identified your favourite you will make whiskey cocktails with each spirit and discover which whiskey works best in each cocktail application.
 Your guests will appreciate your level of knowledge and comfort and come back to you again and again for your expertise.

 Discover the differences between different brands of Tequila, and what makes 100% pure agave tequilas different from Mixto Tequilas that are commonly found in the speed rails on most bars.
 From Silver, to Gold Tequilas, and Rested to Aged Tequilas, this workshop will show you why tequila is one of the most rapidly growing spirits.
 You will design cocktails with each brand in mind to discover which tequila works best in each cocktail.
 This workshop will open your eyes to the world of agave spirits so you can make recommendations to your guests that enhance their experience and your tip average!